wulinteousa2-hash/napari-demo-assistant/README.md

    - `Viewer canvas only`
 2. Choose the output `.mp4` path.
 3. Click `Start Recording`.
-4. Use live annotation tools when needed:
+4. Add annotations when needed:
    - `Arrow`
    - `Text Stamp`
    - `Numbered Circle`
-5. Right-click or press `Esc` to leave drawing mode and return to normal napari interaction.
+5. Right-click or press `Esc` to exit drawing mode.
-6. Click `Stop` to finish the recording.
+6. Click `Stop` to finish recording.

-A `.steps.json` file is saved beside the video when timeline step markers are used.
+If timeline step markers are used, a `.steps.json` file is saved beside the video.

 ## Annotation behavior

-The live annotation overlay can cover the full napari window, including plugin controls.
-This allows arrows and step markers to point to either the image viewer or the user interface.
+Live annotations can cover the full napari window, including plugin controls.
+This allows arrows and step markers to point to either the viewer or the user interface.

-To avoid trapping the user in drawing mode:
+Drawing mode is intentionally easy to exit:

 - Right-click exits drawing mode.
 - `Esc` exits drawing mode.
-- `Exit Drawing / Return to Napari` also exits drawing mode.
+- `Exit Drawing` exits drawing mode.
-- Existing annotations stay visible after exiting drawing mode.
+- Existing annotations stay visible.
-- Mouse control returns to napari after drawing mode is turned off.
+- Napari mouse control is restored after drawing mode is off.

 ## Output notes

 The plugin records MP4 video using `imageio-ffmpeg`, `mss`, OpenCV, and H.264 compression.

-The `CRF` setting controls compression quality:
+`CRF` controls compression:

-- Lower CRF = higher quality and larger files.
+- Lower CRF: higher quality, larger files.
-- Higher CRF = smaller files and lower quality.
+- Higher CRF: smaller files, lower quality.

 A practical default for demos is usually `CRF 28` at `12 FPS`.

 ## Limitations

-- This plugin is intended for napari workflow recording, not general desktop screen capture.
+- Intended for napari workflow recording, not general desktop screen capture.
 - Audio recording is not included.
-- Screenshot capture is intentionally not a major feature because most operating systems already provide it.
+- Screenshot capture is not a major feature because most operating systems already provide it.
 - Very large windows, high FPS, or low CRF values can produce large video files.

 ## License